VoxelDoesCode/ddnet-image-slicer/README.md

 ------------
 This is a tool to automatically slice and crop images from the [DDNet](https://github.com/ddnet/ddnet) assets files into their own, packaged asset bunch.

 In its current state, this is merely a proof-of-concept!
 It only crops images and sorts them into non-compressed folders.
-In the future there will be tools to help split images in a more tidy sense.
+In the future there will be ZIP compression and merging of packs.

 Dependancies
 ------------